open-telemetry/opentelemetry.io/content/en/docs/demo/services/kafka.md

 and send them off to the collector via OTLP.

 The agent is passed into the process using the `-javaagent` command line argument.
-Command line arguments are added through the `KAFKA_OPTS` in the `Dockerfile`.
+Command-line arguments are added through the `KAFKA_OPTS` in the `Dockerfile`.

 ```dockerfile